 Bath Russian Opera and Bath Chamber Opera

-Bath Chamber Opera is the same group, but without the Russian connection, and in 2016 the two groups merged to keep the name Bath Chamber Opera, which specializes (but not exclusively) in comedy-opera (i.e. unlike comic opera it is sung throughout).
+Bath Chamber Opera is the same group, but without the Russian connection, and in 2016 the two groups merged to keep the name Bath Chamber Opera, which specialized (but not exclusively) in comedy-opera (i.e. unlike comic opera it is sung throughout).

 The original members of Bath Russian Opera in The Bear were: